adhorton-cisco/grpc_xr_configuration/README.md

 # Telemetry Collector Health Monitor for IOS-XR
 This repository contains the source code for a docker image that can be built and run on IOS-XR to redirect the streaming of telemetry data to an active backup collector when a primary collector goes down for any reason.
 It will automatically reconfigure the router to send telemetry data back to the primary collector when it comes back up.
-It runs in the backround as a docker container managed by the IOS-XR appmgr.
+It runs in the background as a docker container managed by the IOS-XR appmgr.

 Find the latest docker image at the [Docker Hub](https://hub.docker.com/r/adhorton/xr-collector-health-monitor)